E-MobilityBusinessE-Roaming

 UK - 4%

 This data clearly shows that a vast majority of charging networks is located within some specific areas, leaving the rest far behind.
 The superiority of China is dictated by various reasons.
-For instance, the popularity of fast charging stations in China is powered by the high demand due to its very dense urban areas as well as the impressive figures behind how many public service means of transport (i.e. buses) are in fact electric there.
-In other countries (mostly in EU top EV performers: Netherlands, Germany, UK, Sweden) the increased demand for electric vehicles has been fueled by heavy governmental incentivization.
-In the USA, Tesla played a huge role in shaping the drive for green cars.
+For instance, the popularity of fast charging stations in China is powered by the high demand due to its very dense urban areas, as well as the impressive figures behind how many public service means of transport (i.e., buses) are electric there.

-In the first instance, naturally a lot more opportunities emerge.
-With EV charging networks already greatly developed (China urban areas, Norway, California), electric vehicles on the streets are no longer a surprise.
-Namely, people are willing to purchase such means of transport, simply knowing that it will bring no difficulties in terms of usage and daily commute.
 This also drives the demand for ever-evolving development and implementation of new, more technologically advanced findings.
 Such an environment poses great opportunities for local entrepreneurs and companies.
 According to an old, well-known rule - where there's demand, there’s supply - business owners are not afraid to invest in the e-mobility market, knowing they will find partners and clients.
-This creates a self-fueled setting for a healthy competition followed up by constant development in charging infrastructure.
-It must also be noticed that certain areas, where e-Mobility plays a major role within the transportation industry, are doing so well due to significant incentivization by governments.
-Subsequently, local authorities, seeing their actions have a valid reflection on reality, are more likely to implement yet another facilities for EV industry, such as financial subsidies for companies who aim to broaden the EV charging network.
+This creates a self-fueled setting for a healthy competition, followed by constant development in the EV charging infrastructure.

-The situation looks drastically different in areas where EV charging network is limited to none.
-The focus there needs to be entirely on encouraging to start building any EV infrastructure in the first place.
-Again, here is where local authorities should come in with as many incentives and programs as possible in order to trigger interest in e-mobility investment.
+Again, here is where local authorities should come in with as many incentives and programs as possible to trigger interest in e-mobility investment.
 Without it being widely advocated and advertised, the likelihood of entrepreneurs reaching out to fund such investments is relatively low.
-As we all know, the first steps are the hardest, that way it certainly will take some time until favorable conditions arise.
-With that being said, the biggest challenge would be to engage local authorities, public transport managers and local companies to start implementing e-mobility solutions.